30 Epic home automation tips to build a smarter home

 You might have not considered the idea of morning automation.
 And while it does sound a bit strange, a smart home can make life and waking up much easier.

 You could include in your morning automation sequence, raising your blinds, turning up the temperature with the smart thermostat and putting a brew on a smart coffee machine such as the Krups Evidence EA893D40 bean-to-cup machine.
 You wouldn’t feel so bad about waking up!

 #20 Learn to use IFTTT

 If you don’t what IFTTT is then you’re missing out!
 It’s short for “If This Then That” and is a game-changer.
 As a free service, it’s well worth taking the time to learn about it, even if you’re using the simplest smart home technology.

 Using IFTTT, you can set up pre-programmed sequences that make automating your home and key tasks super simple.
-It can be as basic or complex as you like and there’s plenty of online resources that will help you get started.
+It can be as basic or complex as you like and start with our guide to IFTTT for home automation.